marcelocra/chrome-extension-cljs/README.md

   further into that.
 + `:advanced` compilation mangling names of storage keys created by me.
   - **Solution**: check the [related question and answer][3] on StackOverflow.
++ Sometimes Chrome commands' `suggested_key` simply doesn't work.
+If you already set the keys in your manifest and it is not working, try deleting the extension and adding it back again.

 Indeed it looks like my current workflow will be improved once I go back to